xd009642/xd-tts/slides/melgen.typ

   - ONNX export splits the network into 3 subnetworks
   - This is because of generally poor ONNX support in the ML ecosystem
   - The ONNX export for default Tacotron2 vocoder doesn't even succeed, it panics instead during export!
 ]

-#if include_speedy_speech [

-    #slide[
-      == SpeedySpeech

-      - Initially tried speedyspeech as a "lightweight CPU suitable mel-gen"
-      - Old version of torch so needed to patch a lot to export to ONNX
-      - And torch doesn't offer an easy upgrade path for models - researcher advice is "don't do this"
-      - Failed to get it into every ONNX supporting framework
-      - Abandoned in favour of Tacotron2 a more popular slightly newer model ]

-    #slide[
-      == So what went wrong?

-      - SpeedySpeech uses variable length tensors for internal attention.
-Very poor support for this
-      - Also loops are poorly supported in the ecosystem
-      - Tract got closest but those two requirements meant changes to the network were needed
-      - Dfdx no ONNX support yet
-      - Burn tries to turn onnx into rust code in a build.rs panicked with unhelpful error
-      - Candle support is very new (git dependency new), missing a lot of features
-      - In the end I would have had to rework the architecture and retrain the network to use it ]

-]

 #slide[